-We follow the procedures set out by the Devon Safeguarding Children Board and the statutory guidance issued by the Department for Education (in particular ‘Keeping Children Safe in Education’ – September 2018).
+We follow the procedures set out by the Devon Children and Families Partnership and the statutory guidance issued by the Department for Education (in particular ‘Keeping Children Safe in Education’ – September 2020).

 The school is part of a project running jointly between schools and Devon and Cornwall Police.
 Operation Encompass is the reporting to schools, prior to the start of the next school day, when a child or young person has been exposed to, or involved in, any domestic incident.
 Operation Encompass will ensure that a member of the school staff, known as a Key Adult, is trained to allow them to liaise with the police and to use the information that has been shared, in confidence, while ensuring that the school is able to make provision for possible difficulties experienced by children, or their families, who have been involved in, or exposed to, a domestic abuse incident.
 If you suffer from Domestic Abuse, we can help!

 Please come and see us in confidence for support or visit https://www.splitz.org/devon.html

 Splitz Support Service, providing support to people who have experienced separation, divorce or domestic abuse.

 For more information click on the link: http://www.operationencompass.org

 At Seaton the safety of our children is of upmost importance.
 This includes keeping them safe when using electronic equipment and more specifically when entering the online world.
 E-Safety encompasses internet technologies and also electronic communications via mobile phones, games consoles and wireless technology.
 By educating our children in e-safety we aim to highlight the need for children and young people to think practically about the benefits, risks and responsibilities of using information technology.